yannmeinglaw/yannmeinglaw.github.io/_pages/about.md

 Before joining MSU, I was a postdoctoral researcher at McGill University in the research group of [Prof. Jean-Christophe Nave](https://www.math.mcgill.ca/jcnave/) in the Department of Mathematics and Statistics.

 My research interests focus on numerical methods for PDEs, particularly in computational electromagnetics.
 I am mainly interested in the following topics:
-  * High-order methods for interface problems
+  * High-order methods for embedded boundary and interface problems
   * Hermite methods
   * _p_-curl problem